-As an international student, it is your responsability to ensure the necesssary funds to complete your studies.
-The College can in no case assume financial responsability for its students.
+As an international student, it is your responsibility to ensure the necessary funds to complete your studies.
+The College can in no case assume financial responsibility for its students.

 Most loans and bursaries are reserved for permanent residents and Canadian citizens studying full time.
 This being said, international students may also benefit of financial aid in certain cases.

 To find out if you are eligible for financial aid or a study bursary, follow these links:

 The safest way to transfer funds is via bank transfers.
 To do this, you must open a bank account as soon as you arrive in Montreal in a Canadian bank.
 Your country may impose some bank transfer restriction.
 Please inquire with your financial institution.

 Due to possible delays in processing the transaction, be sure to have at hand a sufficient amount of money (cash or traveller's cheques) to cover two months worth of expenses.
 If however this amount exceeds $10 000, you must declare the amount at Canadian customs.